tarantool/doc/sphinx/reference_rock/shard.rst

 .. glossary::

     **Consistent Hash**
-        The shard package distributes according to a hash algorithm, that is, it applies a hash function to a tuple's primary-key value in order to decide which shard the tuple belongs to.
+        The shard module distributes according to a hash algorithm, that is, it applies a hash function to a tuple's primary-key value in order to decide which shard the tuple belongs to.
 The hash function is `consistent`_ so that changing the number of servers will not affect results for many keys.
-The specific hash function that the shard package uses is :ref:`digest.guava <digest-guava>` in the :codeitalic:`digest` package.
+The specific hash function that the shard module uses is :ref:`digest.guava <digest-guava>` in the :codeitalic:`digest` module.

     **Queue**
         A temporary list of recent update requests.
 Sometimes called "batching".
         Since updates to a sharded database can be slow, it may speed up throughput to send requests to a queue rather than wait for the update to finish on ever node.
-The shard package has functions for adding requests to the queue, which it will process without further intervention.
+The shard module has functions for adding requests to the queue, which it will process without further intervention.
         Queuing is optional.